 Margaret "Peggy" Kelsey, '86

-Peggy has been recognized for her professional contributions by the Milwaukee Business Journal, in 2005 as a Woman of Influence and 2012 as Best Corporate Counsel - Public Company ($1 billion-plus).
-Having earned her Juris Doctorate from Georgetown Law and an MBA from the University of Wisconsin-Milwaukee, Peggy has committed to a life of learning, and is now instilling that hunger in generations to come.
+Peggy has been recognized for her professional contributions by the Milwaukee Business Journal, in 2005 as a Woman of Influence in 2012 as Best Corporate Counsel - Public Company ($1 billion-plus).
+Having earned her Juris Doctorate from Georgetown Law and an MBA from the University of Wisconsin-Milwaukee, Peggy has committed to a life of learning and is now instilling that hunger in generations to come.